UglyDolls: Plot

-Demoralized by the realization they are factory rejects, the entire town of Uglyville falls into despair, and Moxy resigns herself to her fate.
+Demoralized by the realization that they are factory rejects, the entire town of Uglyville falls into despair and Moxy resigns herself to her fate.
 Mandy visits and encourages Moxy to keep her faith, as it has given all the imperfect Pretties hope that they might succeed.
-Moxy and Mandy try to return to the Gauntlet, but are waylaid by Lou, who has unblocked the recycling center.
-He leaves Mandy and Moxy to be shredded, but Ox learns what has happened and rallies the Ugly Dolls to rescue the pair.
+Moxy and Mandy are then ambushed by the Spy Girls and taken to Lou, who has unblocked the recycling center.
+He breaks Mandy’s glasses, and leaves her and Moxy to be shredded.
+Ox rallies the UglyDolls to rescue the pair.

-The entire population of Uglyville arrives at the Institute on the day of the Gauntlet.
+The entire population of Uglyville arrives at the institute on the day of the Gauntlet.
 Moxy, Mandy, and several Uglies demand to be allowed to participate.
-Lou announces he and several others will run with them, secretly planning to sabotage the Uglies' chances.
-However, once in the Gauntlet, Lou shows his true colors as a coward, abandoning his comrades and leaving them to be saved by the Uglies.

-Lou loses everyone's respect completely when he kicks a robot baby, making it cry.
-Moxy comforts the baby instead of finishing the course, prompting all but Lou to do the same.
-The system automatically passes them, since a Doll's true purpose is to make a child happy.
-Lou, however, is failed despite finishing the course, and is forced to admit he is only a prototype and forbidden to leave the factory.
-When he saw Ox nearly pass the training, he couldn't bear to see an Ugly go to the human world when he, supposedly perfection itself, could not.
-He sabotaged Ox so he'd hopefully be killed in the recycling center.

-Seeing everyone has turned on him, Lou smashes the portal to the human world out of spite.
-The Pretties capture and put Lou in a washing machine as punishment, but the portal is irrevocably destroyed.
-The Uglies and Pretties work together to build a new, permanently-open portal that does not require any training to pass back and forth through.
+Lou announces he and several others will run with them, secretly planning to sabotage their chances.
+After the Uglies and Lou make it to the end, they are stopped by a robotic baby.
+Lou kicks the baby and advances to the finish line, but Moxy and the other UglyDolls stop to comfort the baby as it cries.
+The system automatically passes them, as a doll's true purpose is to make a child happy.
+After failing despite completing the course, Lou admits he is forbidden to leave the factory as he is a prototype, and had sabotaged Ox out of jealousy.
+He then destroys the portal to the human world, but the Uglies and Pretties work together to build a new portal that does not require any training to pass through.
 They combine their towns into the City of Imperfection, still led by Mayor Ox.
-Moxy finally passes through the portal and is placed in the arms of her perfect child, Maizy, who has the same missing tooth as Moxy does.
+Moxy finally passes through the portal and is gifted to a child, Maizy, who has the same missing tooth as she does.

-During the credits, it is shown that several Uglies and Pretties have found their perfect human, while a bedraggled Lou has been demoted to janitorial duty.
+The credits show that several dolls have been matched to a human while a disgruntled Lou has been demoted to janitorial duty.